 Farms and Small Businesses

-Complete a HFS 210, Farm Work Sheet, to document exempt income producing farm assets.
-Complete HFS 210 at initial application or REDE, regardless of whether or not the farm is actually producing income.
+Complete a Form 210, Farm Work Sheet, to document income producing farm assets.
+Complete Form 210 at initial application or at REDE, regardless of whether or not the farm is actually producing income.

 NOTE: Grain being held for sale at an advance in price is not exempt, since it can be sold at any time.

-Complete a HFS 191, Schedule for Small Business, to document exempt income producing business assets.
-Complete HFS 191 at initial application or REDE, regardless of whether or not the business is actually producing income.
+Complete a Form 0191, Schedule for Small Business, to document income producing business assets.
+Complete Form 191 at initial application or at REDE, regardless of whether or not the business is actually producing income.

-When completing a HFS 210 or HFS 191, obtain the cash market value of equipment from a dealer or auctioneer in new or used equipment of that type.
+When completing a Form 210 or Form 0191, obtain the cash market value of equipment from a dealer or auctioneer in new or used equipment of that type.
 When requesting an evaluation, provide a complete description of the article.

 If you have problems getting enough information to establish the value of the business or farm equipment, contact the Bureau of Program and Field Management Services in Springfield.